dubovyi00/MathesqueEquationSolver/README.md

 MathesqueEquationSolver can solve the equations and also display solution progress
 ***
 At now, MES can:
-* Solve linear equations with rational numbers
+* Solve linear equations of one variable with rational numbers
 ***
 How to use:
 * Start main.py